kanodesu/ds-fall2021/week4/readme.md

 #### Process:
-I first used Excel to put all data from the first three rows Of Zone 4.
+I first used Excel to put all data from the first three rows of Zone 4.
 I decided to organize these data in four different tables, Group, Location, Meeting, and Type.

 I used the Star Schema mode to do the schema design.(reference: [6 Database Schema Designs and How to Use Them](https://www.xplenty.com/blog/database-schema-examples/) ).
 I had the Meeting table in the middle as a "fact", and other three tables as "dimentions" which are descriptions of that fact.